ShahzainAhmed/NumbersDivisbleInRange/README.md

 ### The program prints all numbers in a range divisible by a given number.

 ## Problem Solution:
-- Take in the upper range and
+- Take in the upper range and lower range limit from the user.